rootkovska/x86_harmful/x86_harmful.md

 Intel has recently introduced a new technology called Boot Guard [@me_book], which can be used in one of two modes of operation: 1) "measured boot", or 2) "verified boot", plus a third option that combines the two.
-In both cases a special, processor-provided and ROM-based, trusted piece of code ^[This is the processor boot ROM, and later Intel's signed Authenticated Code Modules (ACM)] executes first and plays the role of a CRTM discussed above.
+In both cases a special, processor-provided and ROM-based, trusted piece of code^[This is the processor boot ROM, and later Intel's signed Authenticated Code Modules (ACM)] executes first and plays the role of a CRTM discussed above.
 This CRTM then measures the next block of code (read from the flash), called the Initial Boot